Infrastructure

 Transport, Infrastructure, Housing and Urban Development Secretary James Macharia said on Thursday that the slum upgrade project will involve mapping of 498 informal settlements countrywide, land tenure regularization and installation of social and physical infrastructure.

-“The program further aims at planning for urban growth (in order) to minimize expansion of existing slums,” Mr Macharia said when he officially opened the 25th Kenya Homes Expo.
+“The program further aims at planning for urban growth (in order) to minimize the expansion of existing slums,” Mr Macharia said when he officially opened the 25th Kenya Homes Expo.

 The announcement came barely a fortnight after the World Bank revealed that Kenya needed to build two million low-cost city homes to stem the growth of its sprawling slums.